• Skip to primary navigation

 Pro Tip:

 Remember the homemade granola ratio!
-Generally, you want 6 parts dry mixture (grains, seeds, etc.) to 1 part wet mixture (oil, honey, etc.).
+Generally, you want 6 parts dry mixture (grains, seeds, etc.) to 1 part wet mixture (oil, maple syrup, etc.).

 Optional homemade dried blueberries